Dawnzac/Netbox-Network-Autodiscovery/README.md

 #### Requirements:
   - Python
-  - nmap
+  - Nmap
-  - numpy
+  - NumPy

 ##### How to Run :
-  - run nmap-scan.sh
+  - run nmap-scan.sh (on Linux)
+  - run nmap-scan.bat (on Windows)
+      - Then copy the XML files into main folder in linux
+      - run python3 netbox-scanner.py nmap in linux

+(_**Currently there appear to be some issues with Python code interaction in Windows so, get scan files from Windows and execute it on Linux**_)

 (_**Note: Make sure that you are running it inside the same folder/path**_)